Wreck-it Ralph is the kind of movie that appeals to every kid, including the inner-child of the adults who’ll pay for their ticket.

-This Disney animated film has plenty of references to popular video games in the 80’s and 90’s that will keep adults nostalgic and amused.
-Wreck-it Ralph’s colorful adventure and visual gags provides eye-catching entertainment for the kids.
+This Disney animated film has plenty of references to popular video games in the ’80s and ’90s that will keep adults amused.
+Wreck-it Ralph’s colorful adventure and visual gags provide eye-catching entertainment for the kids.

-Ralph’s adventure is held together by a well structured story.
-As a result, the movie is easy to follow and less contrived.
-Ralph hops into different games, but the narrative keeps the plot in Sugar Rush, a candy themed racing arcade game.
-Subplots that emerge along the way were handled well.
+Ralph’s adventure is held together by a well-structured story that’s easy to follow.
+He hops into different games, but the narrative keeps the plot in Sugar Rush, a candy-themed racing arcade game.

 The voice actors here are a perfect fit.
 Sarah Silverman is brilliant as Vanellope, giving the potty-mouthed glitch an annoying yet vulnerable quality.
 John Reilly fits Ralph to a tee, especially with the actor’s experience as an average working-class Joe.
 Jane Lynch is a no-brainer pick for the sergeant.
 Jack McBrayer is natural as Felix, who resembles his character in 30 Rock.